saaimulation/Project-Aero/README.md

-# 🏎️ F1-Aero-Portfolio
+# Project:Aero 🏎️
 Designing wings that (almost) qualify for Monaco — CAD → CFD → 3D print → Wind Tunnel

+Welcome to the BATCAVE🦇

-Welcome!
-This repo showcases my Formula 1-inspired engineering projects — from CAD design to CFD simulations, 3D printing, and wind tunnel testing.
+This repo is where I document my Formula 1-inspired aero projects.
+From sketches in NX to simulations in SimScale and 3D prints at 3 am, as well as smoke tests in a homemade tunnel.

+IT'S ALL HERE!

 I’m still early in the journey, so you’ll (hopefully) see the quality of my work improve lap by lap.
-Reach out on LinkedIn if you have advice, feedback, or opportunities — I’d love to connect.
+Grab a coffee (or duct tape) and enjoy the race ;)

 ---

-## 🚦 Engineering Workflow ("Laps")
+## 🚦 Engineering Workflow Grand Prix

-1. **🏁 Practice Lap – Aero Foundations**
+### 🏁 Practice Lap — Aero Foundations
 Learning CAD and aero basics.
-First sketches, early ideas, and learning notes.
+First sketches, early ideas, and plenty of mistakes.

-2. **🚦 Qualifying Lap – Front Wing Development**
+### 🚦 Qualifying Lap — Front Wing Development
-   Designing and simulating a scaled-down front wing.
-CAD in SolidWorks, CFD in STAR-CCM+, first results.
+Designing a simplified F1-style front wing in Siemens NX.

-3. **🏎️ Race Lap – Wind Tunnel Validation**
-   3D printing and testing in a homemade wind tunnel.
-Smoke/tuft visualisation and performance measurements.
+Inspired by RB19 + McLaren shapes, while keeping an eye on 2026 regs.

+### 🏎️ Race Lap — CFD in SimScale
+Running an AoA sweep, plotting Cp maps, chasing vortices, and waiting for progress bars.

+### 🖨️ Pit Stop — 3D Printing
+Half-span model on the Bambu A1.
+STL files, slicer settings.

+### 🌬️ Grand Prix — Wind Tunnel Mark II
+Testing the wing in a homemade tunnel with smoke/tufts.
+The big question: does the air agree with the CFD?

-4. **📊 Podium Review – Analysis & Iteration**
+### 📊 Podium Review — Analysis & Iteration
+5-page executive summary (in `/docs/`) comparing CFD vs tunnel.
-   Post-test analysis, reporting, and lessons learned for the next design cycle.
+Lessons learned, what broke, and ideas for the next design cycle.

----

-## 👤 About Me
-Hi, I’m **Saaim** — a 3rd-year Aerospace Engineering student at the University of Leicester.

-I got into Formula 1 recently, and this repo is where I combine that passion with engineering practice.

-- 📂 Building real-world aero projects with a focus on **design → simulation → testing**
-- 📫 Contact: [LinkedIn](https://www.linkedin.com/in/saaim-tahir-323a58263) • Email: saaimpersonal@gmail.com

----

-*This repo includes commit messages, screenshots, reports, and iterative updates so you can follow the full development journey.*
+Got feedback, advice, or better duct tape recommendations?
+I’m all ears, the whole point is to learn, improve, and share the journey! 🏎️🦇